awsdocs/amazon-pinpoint-user-guide/doc-source/journeys-add-activities.md

    + **Segment** – Choose this option to send all members of the chosen segment down the "Yes" path\.
 Then, for **Segments**, choose a segment\.
    + **Event** – Choose this option to send users down the "Yes" path based on their interactions with a previous step in this journey\.
 Then, complete the following steps:

-     1. For **Events**, choose one of the following options:
+     1. For **Events**, select the messaging activity you want to split on:

+     1. For **Choose an activity**, choose the message activity that the split should be applied to\.
+Depending on the channel type of messaging activity you select you will have the following options on split on:
+        + For **Email** here are the events you can select\.
-        + **Email send** – Amazon Pinpoint accepted the message and will attempt to deliver it\.
+          + **Send** – Amazon Pinpoint accepted the message and will attempt to deliver it\.
-        + **Email delivered** – The message was successfully delivered to the recipient\.
+          + **Delivered** – The message was successfully delivered to the recipient\.
-        + **Email rejected** – Amazon Pinpoint rejected the message because it contained a virus or malware\.
+          + **Rejected** – Amazon Pinpoint rejected the message because it contained a virus or malware\.
-        + **Email hard bounce** – The email wasn't delivered to the recipient because of a permanent issue\.
+          + **Hard bounce** – The email wasn't delivered to the recipient because of a permanent issue\.
 For example, the recipient's email address might not exist anymore\.
 When a message generates a hard bounce, Amazon Pinpoint doesn't attempt to re\-deliver it\.
-        + **Email soft bounce** – The email wasn't delivered to the recipient because of a temporary issue\.
+          + **Soft bounce** – The email wasn't delivered to the recipient because of a temporary issue\.
 For example, the recipient's inbox could be full, or their email provider might be experiencing a temporary issue\.
 When a soft bounce occurs, Amazon Pinpoint attempts to re\-deliver the message for a certain period of time\.
 If the message still can't be delivered, the message becomes a hard bounce\.
-        + **Email complaint** – The recipient received the email, but used the "Report spam" or similar button in their email client to report the message as unwanted\.
+          + **Complaint** – The recipient received the email, but used the "Report spam" or similar button in their email client to report the message as unwanted\.
 **Note**
 Amazon Pinpoint relies on complaint reports from email providers to generate complaint events\.
 Some email providers give us these reports on a regular basis, while others send them infrequently\.
-        + **Email open** – The recipient received the email and opened it\.
+          + **Open** – The recipient received the email and opened it\.
 **Note**
 For Amazon Pinpoint to capture an **Email open** event, the recipient's email client has to download the images contained in the message\.
 Many common email clients, such as Microsoft Outlook, don't download email images by default\.
-        + **Email click** – The recipient received the email and followed one of the links contained in the body of the message\.
+          + **Click** – The recipient received the email and followed one of the links contained in the body of the message\.
-        + **Email unsubscribe** – The recipient received the email and used the "Unsubscribe" link to opt out of future messages\.
+          + **Unsubscribe** – The recipient received the email and used the "Unsubscribe" link to opt out of future messages\.

-     1. For **Choose an activity**, choose the activity that the split should be applied to\.
+        + For **SMS** here are the events you can select\.
+          + **Send** – Amazon Pinpoint attempted to send the message\.
+          + **Delivered** – Amazon Pinpoint received a confirmation the message was delivered\.
+          + **Failed** – An error occurred when delivering the message to the endpoint address\.
+          + **Opt\-out** – The user who's associated with the endpoint address has opted out of receiving messages from you\.
+        + For **Push** here are the events you can select\.
+          + **Send** – Amazon Pinpoint attempted to send the message\.
+          + **Opened notification** – Amazon Pinpoint received a confirmation the message was opened by the user\.
+          + **Received foreground** – Amazon Pinpoint received a confirmation the message was received by the users device and displayed in the foreground\.
+          + **Received background** – Amazon Pinpoint received a confirmation the message was received by the users device and displayed in the background\.
+        + For **Contact Center** here are the events you can select\.
+          + **Connected** – Amazon Pinpoint received a confirmation the call was connected to an agent\.
+          + **SIT tone** – Amazon Pinpoint received a response the call gave back a busy tone\.
+          + **Fax** – Amazon Pinpoint received a response the call gave back a fax tone\.
+          + **Voicemail beep** – Amazon Pinpoint received a response the call gave back a voicemail with beep\.
+          + **Voicemail no beep** – Amazon Pinpoint received a response the call gave back a voicemail without beep\.
+          + **Not answered** – Amazon Pinpoint received a response the call was not answered and rang out without a voicemail\.
+        + **Custom channel** – For the custom channel activity you can define the response attribute and value you would like to split on\.
+You must ensure this attribute and value is passed back to Amazon Pinpoint journeys in a way that can be read\.
+For more information about how this response should be structured, see [Creating custom channels](https://docs.aws.amazon.com/pinpoint/latest/developerguide/channels-custom.html) in Amazon Pinpoint in the Amazon Pinpoint Developer Guide\.

+     1.
+**Note**
+\(Optional\) For custom channel activities you can split based on the **Call to a function or webhook response**\.
+To configure this can you define:
+**Attribute** – The name of the attribute to evaluate\.
+**Value** – The value used to determine in which way to split\.

 1. For **Condition evaluation**, choose when Amazon Pinpoint should evaluate the condition\.
 You can choose from the following options:
    + **Evaluate immediately** – If you choose this option, Amazon Pinpoint checks to see if the event condition that you specified has been met the moment when the journey participant arrives on the activity\.